yeozhenhao/Angels_Mortals_Matching_algorithm/README.md

 The matching for Angels & Mortals can be done with a Hamiltonian-cycle based approach to finding valid angel-mortal chains based on player's preferences.\
 `networkx` was used for the Hamilton algorithm.

+#### TLDR: How matching is done
+- ensures have their gender preferences satisfied
+- ensures matches are NOT from the same Clinical Group (CG)
+- ensures matches are NOT from the same House\
+*Note: The % leniency in matching for the above criteria can be set in **arrange.py***
+- only if >80% of the entire player base has a suitable match, then a Final Players List .csv output will be generated

 ### How to use the Matching Algorithm
 1. Clone the repo
 2. Create a virtual environment so that the required libraries don't pollute your namespace (Optional).
 Run `virtualenv venv` in the cloned directory.